+Pine Mountain Settlement School**

   All material submitted for publication is subject to review.
 Pine Mountain always reserves the right of refusal for material that is outside the scope of the institutional mission or that is deemed inappropriate for the collections or for digital publication on the Pine Mountain web site.

   While the primary collection focus at the School is the institutional history of Pine Mountain Settlement School, other collection areas will be considered if they directly support K-12 curricula or are related to areas of common interest to the rural settlement school movement.
-Collection development decisions will be made by the Director of Pine Mountain Settlement School in consultation with the current Curator, the Executive Board of the School and the full Board of Trustees, as required for large donations of material or large financial donations.
+Collection development decisions will be made by the Director of Pine Mountain Settlement School in consultation with the current Curator, the Executive Board of the School and, if necessary, the full Board of Trustees, as required for large donations of material or large financial donations.

   The Pine Mountain Settlement School Collections include materials from individuals, K-12 schools, civic groups, state and local government records, and non-profit agencies, businesses, religious organizations, and cultural organizations associated with the School during its life-span.
 Materials collected, for example, include oral histories, manuscripts, correspondence, personal papers, photographs, diaries, maps, fiction, scientific studies, books, pamphlets, newspapers, publications, and similar materials, if they have a relationship to the School and its mission.